-Stephanie Wunder (formerly Schlegel) joined Ecologic Institute in 2003 and currently works as a Senior Fellow and Coordinator for Land Use Policy & Coordinator Food Systems.
-Her work focuses on the sustainable use of natural resources within the bioeconomy, particularly land and biomass for energy, feed, and food and the transition towards sustainable food systems.
-She is also an expert on European Common Agricultural Policy (CAP) as well as soil protection and urban development.
+Stephanie Wunder works as a Senior Fellow and Coordinator for Land Use Policy and Food Systems.
+Her work focuses on the sustainable use of land as well as the sustainable use of biomass for energy, feed and food and the transition towards sustainable food systems.
+She also works on the question of how social innovations can contribute to sustainability transformations.
 Stephanie Wunder works in English and German and has basic knowledge of Russian and French.

 Stephanie Wunder frequently teaches for different international University programs.
-In 2014, she started to teach a course on "The Global Ecological Crisis."
-The course is part of University of Colorado Denver's (UC Denver) Sustainability in Berlin study abroad program.
+For instance, since 2014, she annually teaches a course on "The Global Ecological Crisis" as part of University of Colorado Denver's (UC Denver) Sustainability in Berlin study abroad program.
 She is also a guest lecturer for Duke University's Berlin Program.
 In 2008, she was a visiting professor at the University of Colorado Denver's Graduate School of International Studies, where she taught a course on "The Global Energy Crisis."
-She is also involved in environmental education as part of the project, Teacher training renewable energy.

 Stephanie Wunder earned a degree in landscape planning from TU Berlin with a focus on environmental policy.
-Her diploma thesis [pdf, 2.4 MB, German] analyzed the underlying causes of the wind energy boom in Germany since 1990.
 She graduated with distinction.